Date of Award

 It is a model which coordinates the care of patients across all spectrums of the health care market and is founded on four main ideas; primary care, patient-centered care, new-model practice, and payment reform.

 Eldridge, Christopher W., "Expanding Roles of Medical Assistants in the Patient Centered Medical Home" (2013).
-Muskie School Capstones.
+Muskie School Capstones and Dissertations.
 19.